Rail transport in the United Arab Emirates

 Rail transport in the United Arab Emirates is an expanding mode of public transport in the country.
 Etihad Rail is the national railway company, and is a state-owned company.

 Mainline

 The United Arab Emirates' mainline railway network is owned and operated by Etihad Rail.

-Etihad Rail will be linked to the networks of neighbouring Arab states of the Persian Gulf countries via the Gulf Railway.
+Etihad Rail will link the UAE to other GCC countries via the Gulf Railway.

+On June 30th 2026, Etihad Rail began passenger railway services.